jhony-v/instagram-clone-redesign/README.md

 ## Overview
-This project is created inspired in Instagram and redesign some screens.
+This project is created inspired in Instagram and redesign some screens joining dribbble designs.

 ## Technologies
 * NextJS